jnozzi/cocoadev.com/markdown/RegExHelp.md

 ----

-So would the best method then be to regex out the function start points and store the range, then use General/NSScanner to go through and count the {'s and }'?
+So would the best method then be to regex out the function start points and store the range, then use NSScanner to go through and count the {'s and }'?
 Thanks for your response!.

 ----